karatelabs/karate/karate-core/README.md

 ```

 ## `screenshot()`
-Two forms, if a [locator](#locators) is provided - only that HTML element will be captured, else the entire browser viewport will be captured.
-A byte array will be returned.
+There are two forms, if a [locator](#locators) is provided - only that HTML element will be captured, else the entire browser viewport will be captured.
+This method returns a byte array.

-This will also do automatically perform a [`karate.embed()`](https://github.com/intuit/karate#karate-embed) so that the image appears in the HTML report.
+This will also do automatically perform a [`karate.embed()`](https://github.com/intuit/karate#karate-embed) - so that the image appears in the HTML report.

 ```cucumber
 * screenshot()